chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/resources/resources.md

     <!-- ... -->
 <!-- ... -->
 ```
-# Resources in a Window
+# resources in a window
 `MainWindow.xaml`
 A `Window` does not have a `Resources` property.
 Instead of defining resources on a `Window`, use the `Resources` property of the root `Grid` instead.

-# Defining Resources in a Dedicated Resources File
+# defining resources in a dedicated resources file
 Visual Studio: right-click Project > **Add** > **New Folder** > "Resources"
 right-click **Resources** > **New Item** > *WinUI* > **Resource Dictionary** > "Brushes.xaml"